Chaotic scattering

 Chaotic scattering is a branch of chaos theory dealing with scattering systems displaying a strong sensitivity to initial conditions.
 In a classical scattering system there will be one or more impact parameters, b, in which a particle is sent into the scatterer.
 This gives rise to one or more exit parameters, y, as the particle exits towards infinity.
-While the particle is traversing the system, there may also be a delay time, T—the time it takes for the particle to exit the system—in addition to the distance travelled, s, which in certain systems, i.e., "billiard-like" systems in which the particle undergoes lossless collisions with hard, fixed objects, the two will be equivalent—see below.
+While the particle is traversing the system, there may also be a delay time, T—the time it takes for the particle to exit the system—in addition to the distance travelled, s.
+In certain systems (e.g. "billiard-like" systems in which the particle undergoes lossless collisions with hard, fixed objects) the two will be equivalent—see below.
 In a chaotic scattering system, a minute change in the impact parameter, may give rise to a very large change in the exit parameters.